How to fix TCL TV Black Screen: Easy Strategy

 - One possibility is that the TV or the device you are utilizing with the TV has a software bug.

-Look over the cable connections: Ensure that any external devices connected to the TV are turned on and are securely plugged into the correct ports.
+Look over the cable connections: Ensure that any external devices connected to the TV are turned on and securely plugged into the correct ports.
 Reconnect the cables to the appropriate ports after unplugging them if necessary.

 Does a TCL TV have a reset button?